NeuronsGym: A Hybrid Framework and Benchmark for Robot Tasks with Sim2Real Policy Learning: Sim2Real Protocols and Baselines

 \subsection{Baselines}

 At present, there are many sim2real works aiming at the dynamics difference between simulation and real environment such as system identification\cite{Punjani2015DeepLH}\cite{Zhu2017FastMI}, domain randomization\cite{Peng2017SimtoRealTO}, adaptive domain randomization\cite{Chebotar2018ClosingTS}\cite{Mehta2019ActiveDR}, etc. In this paper, we choose 5 methods to build the baselines of our proposed tasks.
-In the navigation task, the state has 69 dimensions including LiDAR data, robot pose, velocity, and goal position.
-The action is continuous speed control, and the shooting control command is kept at 0.
-Its reward function is set as follows

-Here $d_t$ is the distance from the robot to the goal at the timestep $t$. $\Delta \theta_t$ is the angle difference between the robot orientation and the line to the goal. $n_s$ and $\alpha$ are the training iteration and the weight of the collision, respectively.

-In the confrontation task, we select 73 dimensional data including LiDAR data, robot pose, velocity, enemy robot pose, remaining HP and remaining bullets of both robots as the state.
-The action is continuous speed control and the probability of firing.
-The reward function is set as follows
+\emph{State Space and Action Space: } { In this platform, we provide a variety of sensor data that can be used to construct the state space for reinforcement learning.
+Images, LiDAR point clouds, and robot pose and velocity related information can be used.
+In the baseline algorithm of this article, the state space consists of 69 dimensional data including LiDAR data, robot pose, robot velocity, and goal pose.
+The action space is composed of the speed control of the robot, including lateral velocity, longitudinal velocity, and rotational angular velocity in the robot coordinate system. }